DustinRobison/om_graphql_server/README.md

 ### Things you dont need to know
 - :x:  *nix <br />
-- :x: A specific IDE (integrated development environment) or work environment  <br />
+- :x: A specific integrated development environment or work environment (any works)  <br />

 ### Other requested changes
 - Remove verbs from graphQL external interface